4. Field Programmable Gate Arrays

 Additional signal names are available from the DE10-Lite User Manual.

-For example, the fifth LED has the name LEDR4
+For example, the fifth LED is LEDR4.

 1/**